benjaminspak/301-Days-Of-Code/log.md

 ### Day 103/301: 23rd April 2020
-learnt about finding Current date and time on Servlet made a simple calculator using java servlet generating number between a given range
+learnt about finding Current date and time on Servlet made a simple calculator using java servlet generating number between a given range in javascript